Dietary Accommodations

-Helping our students eat well is our priority.
+Helping Yale students eat well is our priority.
 To eat safely, with peace of mind, is equally important.

 Within the dining halls, ingredients are listed for every recipe and the top nine major allergens are clearly identified with an icon system across our menus.
 Menus can always be accessed online, the Yale Hospitality app, and alongside each dish in the serveries, so that meals can be enjoyed communally.
 We remind fellow diners to assist their peers with food allergies and sensitivities by using a clean plate when re-entering the serveries, to use the utensils designated for a specific dish, and to keep our gluten-free station – including condiments and toaster – for separate use to avoid cross-contact.